pingcap/docs-cn/faq/tidb-faq.md

 #### How to scatter the hotspots?

 In TiDB, data is divided into Regions for management.
 Generally, the TiDB hotspot means the Read/Write hotspot in a Region.
 In TiDB, for the table whose primary key (PK) is not an integer or which has no PK, you can properly break Regions by configuring `SHARD_ROW_ID_BITS` to scatter the Region hotspots.
-For details, see the introduction of `SHARD_ROW_ID_BITS` in [TiDB Specific System Variables and Syntax](/tidb-specific-system-variables.md#shard_row_id_bits).
+For details, see the introduction of `SHARD_ROW_ID_BITS` in [`CREATE TABLE`](/sql-statements/sql-statement-create-table.md#shard_row_id_bits).

 ### TiKV